ThomasSchnapka/quaro/README.md

 # Quaro Quadruped Robot
 Control software for quadrupedal robots with a focus on tidy kinematics and motion.
+Includes sensor feedback

 <p float="left">